How to Attract and Retain Top Sales Talent

 Conclusion

-A competitive incentive compensation plan will help you attract top sales talent and a high level of engagement is the key to retain top sales talent.
-Investment in a suitable sales performance management system and an easy to manage incentive management system will help you keep your sales force motivated and engaged.
+A competitive incentive compensation plan, coupled with effective management by objectives, will help you attract top sales talent, and a high level of engagement is the key to retaining top sales talent.
+Investment in a suitable sales performance management system and an easy-to-manage incentive management system will help you keep your sales force motivated and engaged.
 We at Kennect offer you exactly that.

 Kennect brings to you two tools that work seamlessly together to deliver transparency and drive engagement among your sales workforce.
 Sales Performance Management(SPM) by Kennect helps your sales leaders and your sales reps keep a tab on sales activities, anytime anywhere.
 Incentive Compensation Management(ICM) helps you roll out new and competitive incentive plans easily while keeping it as transparent and simple as possible for your reps.